Nun [now Abbess] Seraphima (Dimitrova) [1]

 not be accomplished.”
 [13]

-view of the actual state of affairs, St. Seraphim expresses the opinion that
+and realistic view of the actual state of affairs, St. Seraphim expresses the

-the principle of ecclesiastical economy could be applied to the Anglican
+opinion that the principle of ecclesiastical economy could be applied to the

-Church, and that it could be joined to Orthodoxy by the third rite (that is,
+Anglican Church, and that it could be joined to Orthodoxy by the third rite

-without its hierarchs being ordained again).
-But for this to happen, it must
+(that is, without its hierarchs being ordained again).
+But for this to happen,

-its dogmatic errors; to exclude from the composition of its hierarchy all
+renounce all its dogmatic errors; to exclude from the composition of its

-bishops who do not believe in the grace of the priesthood and in the grace of
+hierarchy all bishops who do not believe in the grace of the priesthood and in

-views; to annul all its negotiations and agreements with the non-episcopal and
+rationalistic views; to annul all its negotiations and agreements with the

-other heretical confessions with which the Russian Orthodox Church has no
+non-episcopal and other heretical confessions with which the Russian Orthodox

-church communion; to accept in full the doctrine of the Orthodox Church and
+Church has no church communion; to accept in full the doctrine of the Orthodox

 fundamental principles of holy Orthodoxy.